 \subsection{Datasets and Experimental Settings}

-\textsl{1) FIW \cite{fiw_1}:} FIW (Families In the Wild)\cite{fiw_1,fiw_2,fiw_3,fiw_4} is the largest visual kinship recognition dataset to date, consisting of over 13,000 facial images from 1000 families, with 11 pairwise kin relationships that can be divided into three sub-groups: siblings type (i.e., sister-sister, brother-brother, and sister-brother), parent-child type (i.e., father-son, father-daughter, mother-son, and mother-daughter), and grandparent-grandchild type (i.e., grandfather-grandson, grandfather-granddaughter, grandmother-grandson, and grandmother-granddaughter).
+\textsl{1) FIW} \cite{robinson2016families}: FIW (Families In the Wild) is the largest visual kinship recognition dataset to date, consisting of over 13,000 facial images from 1000 families, with 11 pairwise kin relationships that can be divided into three sub-groups: siblings type (i.e., sister-sister, brother-brother, and sister-brother), parent-child type (i.e., father-son, father-daughter, mother-son, and mother-daughter), and grandparent-grandchild type (i.e., grandfather-grandson, grandfather-granddaughter, grandmother-grandson, and grandmother-granddaughter).
 The FIW is a challenging dataset because all the images are captured in the wild with partial occlusion and large variations in background, pose, expression, illumination, and so on.

-InfoNCE\cite{simclr}, Triplet\cite{facenet}, Softmax\cite{deepface}, and ArcFace\cite{arcface} are four widely-used losses in face and kinship verification tasks.
-We first use four loss functions to train models with different backbones pre-trained on the MS-celeb-1M\cite{msceleb}.
-We follow the data partitioning and evaluation protocol of RFIW 2021\cite{fiw_5}.
-To be more specific, we employ RetinaFace\cite{retinaface} for face alignment and the sample is cropped into $112\times112$ pixels.
-SGD is used as the optimizer with a momentum of 0.9 and a learning rate of 0.0001.
+InfoNCE \cite{chen2020simple}, Triplet \cite{schroff2015facenet}, Softmax \cite{taigman2014deepface}, and ArcFace \cite{deng2019arcface} are four widely-used loss functions in face and kinship verification tasks.
+We first use the four loss functions to train models in FIW \cite{robinson2016families} with different backbones pre-trained on the MS1MV2 \cite{deng2019arcface}.
+We follow the data partitioning and evaluation protocol of RFIW 2021 \cite{robinson20215th}.
+Moreover, we employ RetinaFace \cite{deng2020retinaface} for face alignment and the images are cropped into $112\times112$ pixels.

-\textsl{2) KinFaceW\cite{kinship2}:} The KinFaceW-I and KinFaceW-II datasets are widely used kinship datasets comprised of Internet-collected images of public figures and celebrities.
+\textsl{2) KinFaceW} \cite{lu2013neighborhood}: The KinFaceW-I and KinFaceW-II datasets are widely used kinship datasets comprised of Internet-collected images of public figures and celebrities.
 The two datasets contain four kin relations: Father-Son, Father-Daughter, Mother-Son, and Mother-Daughter.
 For these four kin relations, KinFaceW-I has 156, 134, 116, and 127 pairs of images with kin relationship.
 In KinFaceW-II, there are 250 pairs of images for each relationship.
 KinFaceW-I differs from KinFaceW-II in that, in most cases, the face pairs in the former dataset are from distinct photos while those in the latter one are from the same photos.
 Each image in the two datasets is aligned and resized into $64\times64$ for feature extraction.